paulpogoda/OSINT-Tools-Kazakhstan/README.md

 - IIN is the primary identifier for individuals.
 All resident's data is associated with it, from participation in legal entities to pension contributions and taxes.
 - The second important identifier is BIN - Business Identification Number - a unique number formed for a legal entity and an individual entrepreneur carrying out joint venture activities in the territory of the Republic of Kazakhstan.
 ### [E-Gov Open Data](https://data.egov.kz/)
-Open data is a part of Open Government of the republic of Kazakhstan.
+Open data is a part of the Open Government of the Republic of Kazakhstan.

-Find, load and use set of data which being created by state authorities.
-Portal contains description of state set of data, also information about how to have access to the data and to additional tools.
-Set of data catalogues, also data will be refilled regularly.
+Find, load, and use a set of data created by state authorities.
+The portal contains a description of the state set of data and information about how to access the data and additional tools.
+The set of data catalogues will also be refilled regularly.

 English version available
 ### [Open Data of Kazakhstan stock exchange KASE](https://kase.kz/ru/issuers/)